doctor-smith/evoleq/ReadMe.md

 Roughly speaking, a (discrete) dynamical system can be described as follows: if you have an invertible map
 T: X->X,
-where a is a set,
+where X is a set,
 then T induces a map
 &Phi; : Z x X -> X: (n,x)->T<sup>n</sup>(x) on X (here, Z is the set of integers) with the following properties: